ananyarai-12/DeepTabNet/README.md

 # DeepTabNet
 ## Project Overview
-Summary :

 1. Table Detection with YOLOv8
   Dataset Preparation

-Curated a subset of the PubLayNet dataset, filtering for table structures across diverse document types (scanned PDFs,digital reports).
+   >Curated a subset of the PubLayNet dataset, filtering for table structures across diverse document types (scanned PDFs,digital reports).

-Annotated tables with high-precision bounding boxes, including edge cases like rotated tables, nested layouts, and low-resolution scans.
+   >Annotated tables with high-precision bounding boxes, including edge cases like rotated tables, nested layouts, and low-resolution scans.

   Model Training

-Fine-tuned YOLOv8m (medium variant) using transfer learning, optimizing anchor boxes for common table aspect ratios.
+  >Fine-tuned YOLOv8m (medium variant) using transfer learning, optimizing anchor boxes for common table aspect ratios.

-Augmented training data with affine transformations (rotation, scaling, shear) to improve robustness.
+  >Augmented training data with affine transformations (rotation, scaling, shear) to improve robustness.

   Performance

-Achieved 98.98% precision, 99.10% recall, and 99.3 mAP50 on a held-out test set, with consistent performance across document domains.
+  >Achieved 98.98% precision, 99.10% recall, and 99.3 mAP50 on a held-out test set, with consistent performance across document domains.

 2. Cell-Level OCR Extraction with PaddleOCR Preprocessing

-Cropped document regions using YOLOv8’s table bounding boxes.
+    >Cropped document regions using YOLOv8’s table bounding boxes.
-Cell Detection & Text Recognition
+    >Cell Detection & Text Recognition

-Leveraged PaddleOCR’s layout analysis module to segment individual cells within each table, generating coordinates for all four cell boundaries.
+    >Leveraged PaddleOCR’s layout analysis module to segment individual cells within each table, generating coordinates for all four cell boundaries.

-3. Structured Reconstruction with Llama 4 Scout Spatial-Aware Table Parsing
+3. Structured Reconstruction with Llama 4 Scout
+    >Spatial-Aware Table Parsing

-Designed a coordinate-based prompt for Llama 4 Scout, instructing the model to:
+    >Designed a coordinate-based prompt for Llama 4 Scout, instructing the model to:

-Infer row/column alignment using cell bounding box positions.
+      >Infer row/column alignment using cell bounding box positions.

-Identify headers by analyzing text patterns (e.g., bolded cells, positional consistency).
+      >Identify headers by analyzing text patterns (e.g., bolded cells, positional consistency).

-Output data in a JSON schema mirroring the table’s logical structure.
+      >Output data in a JSON schema mirroring the table’s logical structure.

 Validation & Conversion.
-To ensure robustness, we rigorously tested our pipeline on diverse and challenging datasets and we are getting good accuracy results.
+To ensure robustness, we rigorously tested our pipeline on diverse and challenging datasets and we are getting accurate results.
 Developed a Python utility to transform validated JSON into CSV, handling edge cases like empty cells or multi-line text.

 ## Design Rationale and Techniques Used